maxshuang/maxshuang.github.io/_posts/Ongoing/translate/Algorithm-Graph.md

                     {
                     // ignore all non-crossing edges
                     if(!marked_[e.Dest()]) {
-                        // update non-tree vertex if the new-added vertex has a shorter path to mst if(e.Weight() < weight_to_[e.Dest()]) {
+                        // update non-tree vertice if the new-added vertice has a shorter path to mst if(e.Weight() < weight_to_[e.Dest()]) {
                             weight_to_[e.Dest()]=e.Weight();
                             // edge_to_ will converge to the mst